joeavanzato/omni/README.md

 omni can receive a list of targets at the command-line, via a line-delimited file or can dynamically query Active Directory for all enabled computer accounts to use as response targets.

+Warning - it is easy to accidentally collect **a lot** of data - be mindful of this when building your configuration file - omni will collect everything specified in the config.yaml file for each target - if you have 1000 devices and each device produces 5 megabytes of data following execution, you will be collecting 5 gigabytes of data, etc.

 <p align="center">
   <img src="images/2.png">